Welcome to month two of Autumn!

 This month is a great time for planting trees, shrubs and spring bulbs.

-Seeds to sow now: lettuce, rocket, kale, broad beans, beetroot, carrots, bok choy, pak choy, tatsoi, peas, chard, silverbeet, coriander, turnips, swedes, radish
+Seeds to sow now: lettuce, rocket, kale, broad beans, beetroot, carrots, bok choy, pak choy, tatsoi, peas, snow peas, chard, silverbeet, coriander, turnips, swedes, radish

 Plant from punnets now: cauliflower, kale, broccoli, cabbage, lettuce, silverbeet, perpetual spinach, chard